Crownie88/jettcrowson.github.io/README.md

 - Add virus and antivirus
 - Add upgrades, both those bought with data or money
 - Add a `dataStream` command that is more funny than useful.
 Example: [Name] likes [noun]: Jeremy likes shwarma.
 This would be so the user can "sample" their data.
 - Overhaul javascript to make it easier to maintain commands and upgrades (will work on it this weekend Crownie88)
-- PLEASE COMMIT MORE TODOS
+- You can add more todos, or as a more informal way, add to [this doc](http://htwins.net/edit/cmdplusplus)

 #####Version History